5.1. The Graduate School

 - Approve and monitor off-campus, online, and distance education;

-- Disseminate good practice in teaching and PhD supervision;
+- Provide resources on good practice in teaching and PhD supervision;